 Vattenfall operates four smaller hydro power plants and eight pumped storage power plants in Germany.
 The latter are used in order to even out generation between periods of low and high consumption.

 In Scandinavia, the storage reservoirs in the rivers provide the same function as pumped storage .The expected increased introduction of wind power generation will in this way benefit from the hydro capacity.

 There are few opportunities to build more or to expand existing hydro power plants.
 Increases in electricity production will, therefore, come primarily from other types of energy, while the produced volume for hydro power will remain at the current level.
 The result is a decreasing share of hydro power even though the produced volume is the same.

 As one of Europe's largest operators, Vattenfall has a clear competitive advantage.
 We will continue to keep hydro power growth options open.

-During the period of 2012-2023, we will invest approximately 13 billion SEK in modernising and upgrading our power plants and conducting comprehensive dam safety measures.
+During the coming years, we will invest approximately one billion SEK yearly in modernising and upgrading our power plants and conducting comprehensive dam safety measures.